pcardotatgit/lab_simulator-001/README.md

 ### Step 4b.
 If you don't go to the Quick Start Method, then go to the step by step installation method here under

-### step by step installation : 1 Create a Python virtual environment
+### Step by step installation : 1 Create a Python virtual environment

 It is still a best practice to create a python virtual environment.
 Thank to this you will create a dedicated package with requested modules for this application.